srodriguezg/workshop-testcafe/README.md

 **Note:** If you don't have knowledge about [Github](https://help.github.com/) we recommend doing the [Github guide](https://guides.github.com/activities/hello-world/) or the [Github Introduction](https://lab.github.com/githubtraining/introduction-to-github)

-1. Create an account on Github if you don't already have it (If you already have an account created that can be userful)
+1. Create an account on Github if you don't already have it (If you already have an account created that can be useful)
 1. Create an empty Github repository with the name “**testcafe-workshop-2020**”
 1. Create a folder on you computer named `testcafe-workshop-2020` and open a console (cmd/bash) located in that folder you created
 1. Follow the instructions below to make the first commit (use the ones that appear on the github page)